will have financial responsibilities when it comes to joining any fraternity. You

 education manual and $10 white diamond associate pin).

 - A one-time initiation fee of $195 (some chapters will charge $210 to include the cost of a

 $15 member badge).

-liability insurance, $180 (this can fluctuate year-to-year based on the greater
+- Annual risk management and liability insurance fee, $200 (this can fluctuate year-to-year based on the greater

 organization’s recent claim history).

 chapters decide to incorporate all the national fees into their local dues

 structure.
 Pi Kappa Phi’s governing bylaws allow each chapter to set and levy